 Past prelim questions are available.
-Contact your Student Services Coordinator (LSC) or the Graduate Advisor (SJMC).
+Contact the Graduate Program Manager.

 What are the rules that govern prelims?

 From the Graduate School:

 To be eligible to take prelims, students must have a Graduate School Preliminary Examination Warrant.
 Departments, not students, request prelim warrants, in writing, at least three weeks prior to the exam.
 However, it is the student's responsibility to communicate their plans to take prelims with their Graduate Coordinator weeks in advance of the deadline to request a prelim warrant.